 Your December Garden

-a great time to work on expanding your garden.
+While the weather is still comfortable and beautiful, this is a great time to work on expanding your garden.

 This time of year, you can plant spring flowering bulbs.
 This is your last chance for bulbs before spring!